karakarakaraff/alexa-skills/README.md

 ## Oregon Trail
 **It's 1846 in Independence, Missouri.
 You and your family have decided to become pioneers and travel the Oregon Trail.
 Will you make it to Oregon City?** Packed with fun just like the classic game, the Oregon Trail takes you on a journey across the West with historic landmarks and forts along the way.
-Hunt for big game, cross rivers your way, take a chance with shortcuts, and most of all, hope that fate is on your side.
+Hunt for big game, cross major rivers, take a chance with shortcuts, and most of all, hope that fate is on your side.

 *Status: certification*